Best 3-Cup Rice Cookers for Small Kitchens (Japanese-Style Picks)

 The best 3-cup rice cookers (Japanese-style picks)

-Pick #2: Best for brown rice and mixed grains
+Pick #2: Best premium IH cooker for serious rice lovers

 How to use a 3-cup rice cooker the Japanese way